Charles II (1660 - 85) Read about Charles II

 Crown - Fashioned into a SMUGGLER'S BOX.

 A great rarity!
-A standard 1662
+A standard 1662 Restoration

-the smaller Cartwheel pennies.
-Two coins
+Cartwheel pennies.
+Two coins were needed

-originally a 1663 or 1664 crown.
-You may
+1663 or 1664 crown.
+You may well be

-king for 15 years, considering Charles II (29 May 1630 – 6 February 1685) was
+for 15 years, considering Charles II (29 May 1630 – 6 February 1685) was King

-monarchy until his death in 1685.
-The
+until his death in 1685.
+The answer lies

-least that's how the Royalists saw it.
-I
+Commonwealth.
+At least that's how the

-things quite differently.
+differently.
 Extra images here and here.
 I have never seen another silver coin

 fashioned into a smuggler's box before, of any denomination.
 Remember, to do this you were effectively

-throwing away ten shillings, which was a considerable amount of money back then.
-These were often apprentice pieces; a medium
+throwing away ten shillings, which was a considerable amount of money back

-for the worker's skill to be displayed.
+pieces; a medium for the worker's skill to be displayed.
+Who could afford to waste ten shillings doing

-Who could afford to waste ten shillings doing that?!
-As already pointed out, a great rarity! £785
+that?!
+As already pointed out, a great

 WCA-5755: 1673 Charles II Full